 Skip to main content

-Replit Database is a simple, user-friendly key-value store inside of every Repl.
+Replit Key-Value Store is a simple, user-friendly key-value store inside of every Repl.
 No configuration is required; you can get started right away!

 Here's a short video on how to use the Replit database, or read the text explanation below.

-Every Repl can access and interact with its own unique Replit Database.
+Every Repl can access and interact with its own unique Replit Key-Value Store.
 This database can be accessed from the library, and requires no configuration beyond import.
-Interacting with the Replit Database follows much of the same syntax and logic as creating and interacting with the key-value pairs of a Python dictionary.
+Interacting with the Replit Key-Value Store follows much of the same syntax and logic as creating and interacting with the key-value pairs of a Python dictionary.

 Importing the database